 Omega-3 is particularly beneficial for circulation because it stimulates the release of nitric oxide.

-As a result, research has found that having healthy levels of omega-3 fatty acids can help to prevent the clumping of platelets in the blood – a process that can cause blood clots to form.
+Research has found that healthy levels of omega-3 fatty acids can help prevent platelets in the blood from clumping, which can cause clots.

-More good news is that fish oil supplements have been linked to reductions in high blood pressure and improved blood flow in muscles, both during and after exercise.
+Fish oil supplements have also been linked to reductions in high blood pressure and improved blood flow in muscles, both during and after exercise.
 For example, in this study of healthy adult men, consuming high doses of fish oil (4.2g daily for four weeks) significantly improved blood flow to the legs following exercise.

-Our article, Omega-3 – what it is and why we need it, has more information and ideas on how you can get enough of this essential fatty acid.
+Our article, Omega-3 – what it is and why we need it, has more information on getting enough of this essential fatty acid.

 Final thoughts…

-Poor circulation is a common health issue and can be caused by a range of health conditions, including obesity, diabetes, and Raynaud’s disease.
-However, alongside medication, research has found that adding certain foods to your diet can help to improve symptoms.
+Poor circulation is a common health issue and can be caused by different health conditions, including obesity, diabetes, and Raynaud’s disease.
+However, alongside medication, research has found that adding certain foods to your diet can help improve symptoms.

 Which of these foods do you eat a lot of?
 Will you be introducing any new foods into your diet?
 We’d love to hear from you in the comments below.